What an exciting time to build renewal

-In 2003, Fulvio Di Blasi, an Italian natural law scholar who had worked at Notre Dame for several years, conceived the Thomas International project (TI), and discussed it with Ralph McInerny, a distinguished Thomist scholar whose career at Notre Dame has spanned five decades.
+In 2003, natural law scholar Fulvio Di Blasi, who had worked at Notre Dame for several years, conceived the Thomas International project (TI), and discussed it with Ralph McInerny, a distinguished Thomist scholar whose career at Notre Dame has spanned five decades.
 The goal of the project would be to reignite the classical tradition of philosophy and theology, the cultural root of Western civilization, by promoting international scholarship focused especially (though not exclusively) on the thought of Thomas Aquinas.
-The goal was not simply to promote historical knowledge, but to foster engagement between classical thought and modern and contemporary thought, in all branches of human knowledge, in order to confront the perennial questions of the human heart and to seek solutions to the problems facing our society.
+The goal was not simply to promote historical knowledge, but to foster engagement between classical, modern and contemporary thought.

 In 1989, Christopher Wolfe, a political scientist at Marquette University, had convened a meeting of scholars from various universities and fields of study, which resulted in the establishment of the American Public Philosophy Institute (APPI).
-The APPI promoted natural law thought in academic and public life, formed a network of scholars sympathetic to the project of bringing the classical and Christian intellectual traditions to bear on contemporary life, and organized various conferences and published numerous books.
+The APPI (now located at the University of Dallas, Irving, Texas, USA) promoted natural law thought in academic and public life, formed a network of scholars sympathetic to the project of bringing the classical and Christian intellectual traditions to contemporary life, organized various conferences and published numerous books.

-Thomas International began with a Research Institute in Italy, which received substantial grants to work on Aquinas’s concept of law and on natural law theory, organizing, with EU support, a series of conferences in Italy, Spain, and Hungary.
-In April 2005, it established the “Associazione Thomas International,” which quickly attracted over 100 members who provide regular financial support.
-It also receives yearly grants from Sicilian institutions interested in eventually having an Italian campus of the new university.
+TI launched its Research Institute in Italy, which received substantial grants to work on Aquinas’s concept of law and natural law theory, organizing with EU support, a series of conferences in Italy, Spain and Hungary.
+In April 2005, it established the “Associazione Thomas International,” which quickly attracted more than 100 members.
+The Institute also receives yearly grants from Sicilian institutions interested in establishing a new university.

-During 2007-2008, the Center staff closed the Washington DC office and looked carefully at a number of possible locations for the Center, including St. Louis and Beaufort, South Carolina.
-They held a number of activities in these places, as well as other cities, such as Los Angeles.
-In early 2009, they shifted their attention to the Raleigh-Durham-Chapel Hill area of North Carolina.
+During 2007-2008, the Center staff evaluated permanent locations for the Center.
+In early 2009, they assessed the Raleigh-Durham-Chapel Hill area of North Carolina.
 Several things attracted them to this area.
-It is in the southeast U.S., in which there are only two colleges in the Catholic intellectual tradition and a growing Catholic population.
-There are excellent intellectual resources (including libraries) in the area, with outstanding universities such as Duke, the University of North Carolina, and North Carolina State.
+First, it is in the southeastern United States, where there are only two colleges in the Catholic intellectual tradition and a growing Catholic population.
+Also, there are excellent intellectual resources with outstanding universities such as Duke, the University of North Carolina and North Carolina State University.